All States/Illinois/Aurora/General Contracting

 Insurance Minimums

-General liability minimum $1 million per occurrence, workers compensation required if employees, auto liability for commercial vehicles.
-Bonding may be required for municipal work.
+General liability minimum $300,000 per occurrence, workers compensation if employees, professional liability recommended.
+Some municipalities require higher limits for permits.

 § C · Path to license